xiez/SICP-exercises/readme.md

 The environment is crucial to the evaluation process because it determines the context in which an expression should be evaluated.

 An environment is a series of frames.
-A frame, like a box or a set, may contain several bindings, which associate variable names with their corresponding values.
+Frame, like a box or a set, may contain several bindings, which associate variable names with their corresponding values.

 In the environment model of evaluation, a procedure object is always a pair consisting of some code and a pointer to an environment, e.g. `(cons <func-params and body> <env pointer>)`.